anybodesign/ad-acf-blocks/readme.txt

 = To-Do =

-…
+More blocks :)

 == Installation ==

 * Download the zip archive and upload it to your WordPress site.
-* Activate the plugin, ACF must be activated.
+* Activate the plugin, ACF Pro (at least version 5.8) must be activated as well.
 * Start using the blocks in any post or page!